New commander takes charge of Fort McCoy Garrison following 2024 change-of-command ceremony

 |0

-This work, New commander takes charge of Fort McCoy Garrison following 2024 change-of-command ceremony [Image 29 of 29], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New commander takes charge of Fort McCoy Garrison following 2024 change-of-command ceremony, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.